haotianteng/Chiron/README.md

 $python ctcbns/ctcbns_eval.py --input <.signal file or folder containing .signal file> --output <output_directory>

 ## Train the model
-Usually the default model works fine on the R9.7 protocal, but if the basecalling result is not satisfying, you can train your own model based on some training data set.
+Usually the default model works fine on the R9.7 protocal, but if the basecalling result is not satisfying, you can train your own model based on your own training data set.

 1. Hardware request:
 Recommand training on the GPU with tensorflow, usually a 8GB RAM is required.